Fsu0413/QtCompile/content/Miscellaneous/Histories.en.md

 weight: 4
 ---

+## {{% date 2023 10 15 %}}
+Rebuild all macOS version, with new ODBC database backend build on top of iODBC library bundled in macOS.

+## {{% date 2023 10 14 %}}
+Rebuild all Android version, with OpenSSL Thread disabled.
+Update 5.15.11 for Android, use OpenSSL 3.0.11.

 ## {{% date 2023 10 12 %}}
 Removed Qt 5.15.10 macOS package (with QtWebEngine) by mistake.
 Since I didn't preserve the original package it is lost.
 Sorry for inconvenience.